Update, on Mar 17, 2014, Nicholas Spaeth was found dead in his apartment in North Dakota, in what authorities have treated as a suicide.

-Click here to read a complaint filed in U.S. District Court last week by Nicholas Spaeth, 60, the former state attorney general for North Dakota, that describes a scenario so egregious that, if true, one can only hope the perpetrators find themselves on the job market soon (very soon) facing employers just like themselves.
+A complaint filed by Nicholas Spaeth, 60, in U.S. District Court describes a scenario that is so egregious that, if true, one can only hope the perpetrators find themselves on the job market soon (very soon) facing employers just like themselves.
+Click here to read the complaint.

 The defendant is the Michigan State University College of Law, East Lansing, Michigan, though it appears that many others will join Michigan in the defendant’s box.